-“Believe it or not, there are tons of geeks in the military, or who have served.
+“Believe it or not, there are tons of geeks in the military, or [among those] who have served.
 While deployed I have seen Magic: The Gathering tournaments, and during Halloween in Kuwait there were TONS of Star Trek and Avengers costumes.” —Christopher Thompson

 It’s not hard to find geeky veterans because there really are a lot of them.
-Baye elaborated on his experience with geekiness in the United States Navy, “During my first two years in the military I was assigned to various school commands as I worked my way towards assignment on my first ship.
-I spent countless weekends with my fellow students staying up to the wee hours of the morning playing Dungeons and Dragons, Traveler, or Cyber Punk.
-Sci-fi movies and TV shows were constantly playing in the recreation rooms, and who could not resist going out to see The Rocky Horror Picture Show at midnight?”
-Bloodgood, who served in the United States Air Force, had a similar experience, saying “I never had a problem being a geek in the service.
+Baye elaborated on his experience with geekiness in the US Navy: “During my first two years in the military I was assigned to various school commands as I worked my way towards assignment on my first ship.
+I spent countless weekends with my fellow students staying up to the wee hours of the morning playing Dungeons & Dragons, Traveller, or Cyberpunk.
+Sci-fi movies and TV shows were constantly playing in the recreation rooms, and who could resist going out to see The Rocky Horror Picture Show at midnight?”
+Bloodgood, who served in the United States Air Force, had a similar experience, saying, “I never had a problem being a geek in the service.
 I tended to be surrounded by them and almost always had a group to game with, no matter where I was stationed.”

-When it comes to geeky military veterans in Minnesota, many of them have found a home in the local chapters of The Royal Manticoran Navy, a fan group for the Honor Harrington book series that tends to attract veterans but is open and welcoming to everyone.
+When it comes to geeky military veterans in Minnesota, many of them have found a home in the local chapters of the Royal Manticoran Navy, a fan group for the Honor Harrington book series by David Weber, which tends to attract veterans but is open and welcoming to everyone.
 Baye explains that when he discovered the group, he was totally in his element.
-“Okay the uniforms are a little goofy, but I’m having a blast cosplaying, hosting party rooms (and drinking in party rooms), and now leading the programming team for MantiCon.
+“Okay, the uniforms are a little goofy, but I’m having a blast cosplaying, hosting party rooms—and drinking in party rooms—and now leading the programming team for MantiCon.
 I’m all in!”
 Bloodgood and Thompon are also part of the group.
-Honor Harrington, like Star Trek, Stargate, and Starship Troopers, is military sci-fi, a sub genre of science fiction that many veterans are drawn to.
-Bloodgood says she loves “anything military sci-fi”, adding, “I tend to pick military things apart, no matter the media.”
-Thompson, who is in the United States Air Force Reserve, also has an affinity for military sci-fi.
-He explains, “I guess I just like the rank-and-file.”
-Baye notes, “there are so many military themes that run through sci-fi, and so few authors actually have military experience that they eventually get some detail wrong; we get the privilege of looking at each other and exchanging that insider smirk.”
+Honor Harrington, like Star Trek, Stargate, and Starship Troopers, is military sci fi, a subgenre of science fiction that many veterans are drawn to.
+Bloodgood says she loves “anything military sci fi,” adding, “I tend to pick military things apart, no matter the media.”
+Thompson, who is in the US Air Force Reserve, also has an affinity for military sci fi: “I guess I just like the rank and file.”
+Baye notes that “there are so many military themes that run through sci fi, and so few authors actually have military experience that they eventually get some detail wrong; we get the privilege of looking at each other and exchanging that insider smirk.”

 So, what sorts of things would geeky veterans like you to know about them and their community?
 Thompson offers, “Don’t be afraid to approach us—we don’t bite unless bitten first.
 We also are always up for just hanging out and generally having fun.
 One major rule, though: don’t ask too much about our service unless we volunteer that information on our own.
 Just know that there are some veterans that may have some not-so-nice memories.”

-If you live in the Midwest and want an opportunity to talk to geeky veterans yourself about military sci fi or anything else, you might want to check out MantiCon, the military sci-fi convention held over Memorial Day Weekend in Minneapolis.
-Or, just look within your own existing geek community and conventions, and you are sure to find a veteran or 10.
+If you live in the Midwest and want an opportunity to talk to geeky veterans yourself about military sci fi or anything else, you might want to check out MantiCon, the military sci-fi convention held every year over Memorial Day Weekend in Bloomington.
+Or just look within your own existing geek community and conventions and you are sure to find a veteran or 10.